hgedia/blog.nil.foundation-hg/_posts/2021-09-30-mina-ethereum-bridge.md

 ## Let me guess - you decided to make it cheaper, right?

 Exactly.
 STARK-based auxiliary proof verification turned out to be too expensive for the task.
-So we've started looking for different SNARKs to be used within the auxiliary proof.
+So we started looking for a different SNARK to be used within the auxiliary proof.

 After a brief discussion, Rank-1 Constraint System-based SNARKs were crossed